Located in Bluff Precinct in the northeast corner of Hamilton County, Hordville was the last town to be established in Hamilton County.

 You may think life in this small town was dull but even in the horse and buggy days there was excitement.
 For many years once a week the band provided music in the band stand.
 During the summer, Chautauqua’s were held under a tent south of the Baptist Church.
 This enterprise provided games and entertainment for the children in the mornings while in the afternoons and evenings some of the nation’s best performers appeared on the stage.
 One time citizens gazed in amazement at a balloon ascension that took place near Main Street.
 Small circuses came with their elephants, monkeys and other animals.
 For a number of years, corn shows attracted exhibitors who tried for prizes in corn, baked products, and needle work.
 Charley Larson had a large ice pond in west Hordville where people came to cut ice in the winter and store in their icehouses for summer refrigeration.
 It was also used as an ice skating rink.
 During Word War I the Red Cross had an auction on Main Street.
 Patriotic citizens did their share of contributing to the cause.
 August 25, 1956 was Hordville Day when the town celebrated its 50th anniversary by having an all day celebration.
 Another large celebration was held in the summer of our country’s 200th anniversary in 1976.
 In 1981 Hordville was named “Nebraska’s Outstanding Small Community.”
 In 1996, a celebration observing the town’s 90th anniversary was given.

-In 2006 the small village of Hordville is celebrating its 100th year of existence.
-The village citizens are planning a 2 day event in September.
+In 2006 the small village of Hordville celebrated its 100th year of existence.
+And in 2016 the village had a 110 year celebration.